koyuspace/fossil/README.md

 directory.
 The produced binary should be executable, now.

-To make development easy, the `run` script calls the `build.sh` script and then runs whatever is at the output.
+To make development easy, the `run` script calls the `build.sh` script and then runs whatever is at the output (it will try and fail if there is none).

-NOTE: if a build fails, but an earlier one succeeded, it will run the binary produced by the earlier build.

-## TODO:
-- Implement dynamic sessions
-- Persistant view scroll position, user supplyed content etc.
-- Implement a better error view that trys to give explanations for the errors
-- Improve the TLS sessions UI and functionality
-- Improve image display performance